|

 Our train sitting in front of the station.

-A look at the rear of our train and the siding in front of the station.
-I went inside the station and meet our train crew.
-I checked out the gift shop and then met the passengers as they came into the station out of the rain.
-I checked in with Sarah before heading out to the train and took a seat in the Coach.
-Once everyone was boarded, we took off for Carthage.
-The train went south through Knightstown crossing US 40 as we made our way out of town.
+I went inside the station and met the train crew before looking around the gift shop.
+Finally, I checked in with Sarah Jennings before going out to the train and taking a seat in the coach.
+Once everyone was aboard, we left for Carthage.
+The train went south through Knightstown and crossed US 40.
 Despite the rain everyone was in good spirits.
-We crossed the farmlands before we passed under the PRR Bridge where we turned making a bee line south.
-We were going to do a Photo Runby at the Big Blue River Bridge but all the wet weather caused it to be cancelled.
-I went out into the covered open car for the crossing of the Big Blue River as the outside temperature was dropping rapidly.
+We passed through farmlands before going under a Pennsylvania Railroad bridge, turned left and headed straight south.
+We were going to have a Photo Runby at the Big Blue River bridge but it was cancelled because of the rain.
+I went out to the covered open car for the crossing of the river and discovered that the outside temperature was rapidly dropping.

-The Big Blue River.
-I spotted Joe Harper taking video of our trip today.
+Our train crossed the Big Blue River.
+Here I spotted Joe Harper taking a video of our trip.

 Ex Penn Central Coach.